-- Other assessments have been made on a total departmental basis for allocation to programs by the Department.
-It is possible the basis for assessment will be updated from time to time. - 2.
-Those agencies that have been assessed indirect cost on the basis of cost identified by the Nevada Statewide Cost Allocation Plan have had a special category identified as State Cost Allocation included in their budgets.
-The category number is 88.
-Agencies will be asked to recover the amounts shown in this category and remit those amounts to the General Fund.
-Agencies can recover these costs, where applicable, through additional billings of federal programs for costs to federal grants and contracts, increased fees and increased assessments to those benefiting from the services. - 3.
-Because the methods of potential recovery vary significantly from agency to agency, specific statewide instructions cannot be developed.
+Each agency assessed a charge in the Statewide Cost Allocation Plan has a special category identified as State Cost Allocation included in its budget (Category 88).
+Agencies must recover the amounts shown in this category and those amounts are remitted to the General Fund.

+Agencies can recover these costs, where applicable, through additional billings of federal programs for costs to federal grants and contracts, increased fees and increased assessments to those benefiting from the services.
+Since the methods of potential recovery vary significantly from agency to agency, specific statewide instructions cannot be developed.
 However, Statewide Cost Allocation assessments should be treated no differently than any other agency cost.
 The State's federal cognizant agent has approved these assessments.
 The assessments should be allocated or charged to agency programs the same way agency direct costs or other overhead costs are charged.
-This could mean that the indirect costs are allocated to State and/or general programs on the basis of the program total direct costs, salaries and wages, full-time equivalent State case counts, clients served or other basis that is currently used by each agency to recover costs.
+This could mean that the indirect costs are allocated to programs on the basis of the program total direct costs, salaries and wages, full-time equivalent (FTE) counts, clients served or other basis that is currently used by each agency to recover costs.
 It is important that all programs be included in the base for the costs to be equitably assessed.
+If past cost can be claimed, retroactive claims should be developed.

+The amount shown in Category 88 as Statewide Cost Allocation represents the non-General Fund share of the total cost in the federally-approved Statewide Cost Allocation Plan.
+The Administrative Services Division of the Department of Administration will automatically draw these funds from the participating budget accounts.

-If past cost can be claimed, retroactive claims should be developed. - 4.
-Procedure to Recover Costs from Federal Programs.
-The costs reflected in category 88 may not be reflective of the total costs approved for each agency.
-For example, this may be due to the exclusion of those costs attributable to the General Fund portion of your budget(s) or other adjustments.
-Although you are instructed to pay only that amount which has been included in category 88 for each year of the biennium, agencies, which prepare federal indirect cost plans, should use the total cost allocated to the agency.
-Inclusion of the statewide costs identified for your agency should not be overly complicated or burdensome, however, if there are any questions related to the amount to be included in an individual agency's federal indirect cost plan, please contact your assigned budget analyst for assistance. - 5.
-Instruction for Each Agency.
-The amount shown in Category 88 as "Statewide Cost Allocation" represents the non-general fund share of the total cost reflected in the Statewide Cost Allocation Plan approved by the federal cognizant agency.
-Unless the total cost for the fiscal year is less than \$1,000, the Office of the Controller will automatically draw these funds from the impacted budget accounts on a quarterly basis.
-Budget accounts with total annual payments of \$1,000 or less will be drawn once a year.
+The costs reflected in Category 88 may not reflect the total costs approved for each budget account.
+Agencies should pay only that amount which has been included in Category 88 for each year of the biennium.
+However, agencies that prepare their own federally-approved indirect cost plans should use the total SWCAP allocated to the agency in their submissions to the federal government.
+The total amounts can be found on the Department of Administration, Administrative Services website.
+If there are any questions related to the amount to be included in an individual agency's federally-approved cost recovery plan submission, please contact the Administrative Services Division for assistance.